BHOGALA-SRIKA/ActivityRecognition-1DCNN/README.md

 Classification: Fully Connected layers mapping extracted features to the six distinct activity classes.

 Preprocessing: Robust normalization using training statistics to ensure model stability across varying sensor inputs.
+All 9 inertial signal channels (body acceleration, body gyroscope, and total acceleration, each along x/y/z axes) are used as multi-channel input to the network.

 # How to run section
 Prerequisites:

-MATLAB (R2023b or later recommended)
+- MATLAB (R2023b or later recommended)

-Deep Learning Toolbox
+- Deep Learning Toolbox
+- Statistics and Machine Learning Toolbox

 Steps:
 1. Clone the repository: